Dr. Barbara Natterson-Horowitz

 Dr. Natterson-Horowitz is President-Elect of the International Society for Evolution, Medicine and Public Health.

 Wildhood: Coming of Age on Planet Earth

 In this talk, Dr. Natterson-Horowitz presents a new understanding of why some young individuals thrive in the adult world while others do not.
 Her research shows that the same four critical factors shape the destiny of every adolescent and young adult across all animal species, human cultures, and throughout evolutionary history.
 By studying the real lives and challenges of wild animal adolescents—presented using wildlife video and photography—she explores how these findings transform our understanding of social pressure (including on social media), privilege, sexual consent, exploitation, and becoming self-reliant in a challenging world.

 • Educators & School Administrators

 Zoobiquity: A Species-Spanning Look at Medical and Psychiatric Issues

 Heart attacks in flamingos, breast cancer in jaguars, eating disorders in pigs, diabetes in dolphins: animals and humans get the same diseases, yet physicians and veterinarians rarely consult with one another.
-In this highly visual presentation, Barbara Natterson-Horowitz explains the concept of Zoobiquity and how animal and human commonality can be used to diagnose, treat, and heal patients of all species.
+In this highly visual presentation, Dr. Natterson-Horowitz explains the concept of Zoobiquity and how animal and human commonality can be used to diagnose, treat, and heal patients of all species.
 Natterson-Horowitz illustrates how connecting knowledge across disciplines can improve our physical and mental health.

 This talk challenges healthcare professionals, students and patients to expand their thinking.
 Specific implications for medical groups in the fields of: